muse-sisay/getGitRepo/README.md

 ### Edit ssh config

 Add this to your `~/.ssh/config`.
-Replace IdentityFile with the one you created.
-This will allow you to push commits with out providing a password. `Host` directive should be github- plus your username `github-{username}`.
+Change `IdentityFile` directive with the one you created in the previous step. `Host` directive should also be changed to github- plus your username (i.e `github-username`.)
+This is important as the script uses this to identify the correct private key to use.

 ```text
 Host github-muse-sisay